 The main difference is resolution.
 Whereas the original PS4 is limited to a maximum for 1080p, the new PS4 Pro can go up as high as 2160p, or 4K as it's more commonly known.

-The catch (because there's always a catch isn't there?) is that games will need to receive a PS4 Pro patch to enable this extra functionality.
+The catch (because there's always a catch isn't there?) is that games will need to receive a PS4 Pro patch to enable these more detailed resolutions.

 These patches are unfortunate, because as yet only a fraction of the console's library have them.

 Going forward, all new PS4 games will need to include a 'Pro Mode', which will allow them to make the most of the Pro's enhanced hardware.
 This pretty much guarantees that there'll be a lot of Pro content in the future, though right now it's slim pickings.

 We've now had some time to digest what the new console is capable of – highly detailed 4K/HDR gameplay, Ultra-HD media streaming from apps like Netflix and the new Pro Mode – but now it's time to work out how it shapes up to the existing PS4 hardware.